 The College's long-term liabilities consisted of OCIA and ODFA capital lease obligations.
-These obligations include: one lease for the Construction of New Residence Halls on the Tonkawa and Enid Campuses, one for Renovation of Residence Halls/Cafeterias on the Tonkawa and Enid Campuses, and one lease associated with the performance contract for energy management, one for the construction of the NOC Stillwater Building, and one for the renovation of the Cultural Engagement Center in the Vineyard Library-Administration Building.
+These obligations include: one lease for the Construction of New Residence Halls on the Tonkawa and Enid Campuses, one for Renovation of Residence Halls/Cafeterias on the Tonkawa and Enid Campuses, and one lease associated with the performance contract for energy management, and one for the construction of the NOC Stillwater Building.
 The remaining lease is associated with the OCIA Bond issue for Wilkin Hall - Phase II Renovation, Nursing and Communications Building, Enid Campus Renovations, and the Vineyard Library/Administration Renovation and Expansion.